 - Variations - Add shredded coconut, chopped nuts, or regular chocolate chips to the batter before baking.
 Milk, semi-sweet, or dark chocolate are all great.

-- Check the zucchini bread when it gets close to being done with a toothpick inserted in the center.
+- Check the zucchini bread when it gets close to being done.
+Insert a toothpick in the center.
 It should have moist crumbs on it, but not raw batter.

 My favorite way to grate or shred zucchini is with a box grater.
 Most have different sized holes, so you can choose the size of the zucchini pieces.
-I prefer to use the smallest holes.
+I prefer to use the smallest holes, so the pieces are smaller.

 No, it's not necessary to peel the zucchini because it magically "melts" into the zucchini bread as it bakes.
 The pieces are what gives the bread the moist texture.